spacedrone404/on-screen-food-menu/README.md

 Beta stage.
 No design, just a concept.
 Move the application to a platform like Heroku [TBD]
-to get a live preview of the software to train myself as a developer.
+to get a live preview of the software to train myself as a devop.

 ![Food menu](src/assets/food-menu.png)